robinsonsarah01/folio/README.md

 *   ![Front page design](http://i1322.photobucket.com/albums/u568/Daryl_LikeaBoshkosh/ScreenShot2013-03-25at105308PM1_zpsb15aa15b.png) (courtesy of Peter)
 *   Complete database functions
 *   Login functions are functional
-*   View, edit, delete folios
+*   View, edit, create, and delete folios
-*   View, edit, delete projects
+*   View, edit, create, and delete projects
+*   Title can be auto-fixed if it is invalid

 Features To Be Implemented